-Jigsaw is taught each term in a block (a series of lessons taught across a week) in every class.
-All areas are delivered to ensure the knowledge and skills are taught in a developmental and age-appropriate way.
+PSHE is taught once a week in every class.
+All areas are delivered to ensure that knowledge and skills are taught in a developmental and age-appropriate way.
 In Term 1, more time is spent building pupils' identity in their new class and establishing rules and routines in classrooms.
-Therefore, additional teaching time is allocated to PSHE in Term 1.